THEME: JOURNEYING WITH THE RISEN LORD: TO EMMAUS OR JERUSALEM?

 FROM EMMAUS TO JERUSALEM: According to the gospel reading, the mood of the disciples back to Jerusalem was entirely different.
 Once they recognized, at the breaking of bread, that Jesus was truly risen, they were filled with joy and excitement!
-Imagine those who had just told the supposed Stranger (Jesus) that it was evening and so He should spend the night with them returned to Jerusalem that very night!
+Imagine: those who had just told the supposed stranger (Jesus) that it was evening and so He should spend the night with them found it necessary to return to Jerusalem that very night!
 And the very disciples who were disappointed, who dis-believed the resurrection of Jesus, and who were in despair a few hours earlier, now returned to Jerusalem extremely excited to proclaim the good news that Jesus is truly risen!
-In short then for the two disciples, the journey from Emmaus to Jerusalem, was a journey of faith, hope and joy.
-It was a journey of faith that Jesus is truly risen; a journey with hope for a better future; and a journey filled with joy, because of the bright prospects that the resurrection of Jesus holds – even death is no longer an end.
-And all this begun with an act of charity: offering a ‘Stranger’ food to eat and a place to sleep.
+In short, then, for the two disciples, the journey from Emmaus to Jerusalem, was a journey of faith, hope and joy.
+It was a journey of faith that Jesus is truly risen; a journey with hope for a better future; and a journey filled with joy, because of the bright prospects that the resurrection of Jesus holds.
+Thus, even death is no longer an end.
+All this turn-around of events begun with an act of charity: the offering of a ‘stranger’ food to eat and a place to sleep.

 Similarly, our journey with the risen Jesus is destined for Jerusalem, when despite the crosses of our lives, we believe He is truly risen; when our actions are full of hope in heaven (New Jerusalem); when we are excited about proclaiming the good news of Jesus Christ to others; and when we do all these things with love.